 In the previous stage, we dealt with how indicators can be developed to collect evidence on outcomes that are occurring for various stakeholders.
-The process involved assessing whether an outcome has occurred and by what degree.
+The process involved assessing whether an outcome has occurred and to what degree.
 The next step in the SROI analysis is to establish the impact.
 In stage 4 of the analysis, we will learn about various ways to establish that the outcomes occurring are the result of the activity or the project that has been undertaken.

 Some outcomes would have occurred anyway, this stage will help you assess how and to what degree the activity has added to the outcome.
 This is what is termed as measuring ‘impact’.

 It is better to establish the SROI ‘impact’ with a strong rationale to eliminate any room for overclaiming.
-This exercise is also helpful in identifying important stakeholders and activities that worked in favour of achieving the outcomes and creating the SROI impact.
-Those that could be termed as irrelevant or didn’t add much to the outcome could be spotted and eliminated for the future projects.
+This exercise is also helpful in identifying important stakeholders and activities that worked in favor of achieving the outcomes and creating the SROI impact.
+Those that could be termed as irrelevant or didn’t add much to the outcome could be spotted and eliminated for future projects.